The Debate on Timeless Aesthetics: What Makes Art & Design Last?

 Regarding Charles and Ray Eames’s iconic designs, it is indeed possible to consider them timeless.
 Their designs have had such an impact on design and culture, that they still maintain relevance in different contexts.
 But I think it’s important to mention here that this can also be very subjective – in my humble opinion.

 What do you think?
 What makes something timeless for you?
-I’d love to hear your point of view!
+I’d love to hear your perspective!

 Further Reading